Frequently Asked Questions

 However, the Beta version is still in a phase where it is still constantly changing, which is why we're still holding back the translation feature.

-Skins are a very time-consuming task for any developer annd can have a serious impact on usability and flexibility.
+Skins are a very time-consuming task for any developer and can have a serious impact on usability and flexibility.

-We believe developing a capable creativity tool for power users and minimalists alike is more important than spending time on eye candy for a dull application.
-We've built a very powerful color theming system around our customize user interface though, which will allow users and designers to create their own themes.
+We've built a very powerful color theming system around our customized user interface though, which will allow users and designers to create their own themes.

 You can drag and drop files and folders from the file list and the browser into Windows Explorer, into other applications, and vice versa.